WL1218V - Wood lathe Vevor - Free user manual and instructions

 - The machine shall not be operated in areas exposed to increased fire or explosion hazard.

-- The operation of the machine outside the stated technical limits described in manual is forbidden.
+- The operation of the machine outside the stated technical limits described in the manual is forbidden.

-- Any manipulation of the machine and parts is forbidden.
+- Any manipulation of the machine and its parts is forbidden.

-- The use of the machine for any purposes other than described in this user-is forbidden.
+- The use of the machine for any purposes other than described in this user manual is forbidden.

-- The unattended operation on the machine during the working process is forbidden!
+- The unattended operation of the machine during the working process is forbidden!

-- It is not allowed to leave the immediate work area during the work is being performed.
+- It is not allowed to leave the immediate work area while work is being performed.

 MACHINE DESCRIPTION